mambarek/employees-webapp/README.md

 })
 export class AppModule { }
 ```
-This works now for one API (Projects API) but we have to add the employees API and Carfleet too

 ## Caching search list when gos to details view
-Caching Components in Angluar is complex and there is no standard strategy
+Caching Components in Angular is complex and there is no standard strategy
-So after trying some ideas from the internet it works but there are a lost of bugs
+So after trying some ideas from the internet it works but there are a lot of bugs
 because of object references.
-The idea is to build a cache service, tha provides a cache for
+The idea is to build a cache service, that provides a cache for
 components data.
 Routing is then programmatically. we should save the data to cache service
 before changing the route.
-When initialize the parent route we should read the data from cache then
+After initializing the parent route we should read the data from cache then
 clean the cache data to be reinitialized from calling routing method.

 ## Environment and Application Variable